opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 Check if you have received a push notification on your mobile telling you to authenticate the corporate billing request.

 If you received a push notification:
 1. Tap on the push notification.
-2. Tap **Yes**.
-When you see a success page, it means your corporate billing account has been added successfully.
+You will see a screen with the message, **Authenticate this request?**
+3. Tap **Yes**.
+If the authentication is successful, you will see a page with the message, **Success!**.
-3. (If you have not set up before) Tap **Proceed to setup** to set up your agency approval settings.
+4. (If you have not set up before) Tap **Proceed to setup** to set up your agency approval settings.

 If you did not receive a push notification:
 1. Open the E-commerce order mini-app.
 2. Tap **Accounts**.
 3. Tap on the corporate billing request.
+You will see a screen with the message, **Authenticate this request?**
 4. Tap **Yes**.
-5. If the authentication is successful, you will see a page with the message, **Success!**
+If the authentication is successful, you will see a page with the message, **Success!**.
 6. (If you have not set up before) Tap **Proceed to setup** to set up your agency approval settings.

 Tip: the corporate billing request expires in 2 minutes.
 If that happens, you will need to set up corporate billing again at the e-commerce store.

+### Can I set up corporate billing on any e-commerce store?
+You can only set up corporate billing on participating e-commerce stores that your agency has subscribed to.
+Please approach your agency representative for more information.

+### Which email address do I use to sign up for an account with the store?
+It depends on the e-commerce store you are signing up for.

+Some stores allow their users to use their personal account for corporate purchases.
+Others may need users to sign up for a separate corporate account using their work email.

 ### I could not set up corporate billing with my work email address.